As smartphones become more and more ubiquitous in today’s world, questions arise as to how they affect mindfulness.

 These apps will remind you to practice mindfulness throughout the day, for those of us who just need a little bit of a nudge.

-Remindfulness is an iOS app which aims to remind you to be mindful throughout the day.
+Remindfulness is an iOS app that aims to remind you to be mindful throughout the day.
 The app comes preloaded with quotes related to mindfulness, though you can add your own quotes.
 You can customize the frequency of reminders as well as what sound the app reminds you to be mindful of.
 Remindfulness costs $2.99 and can serve anyone who needs a reminder to practice mindfulness.

 Just Be is an Android app available from Google Play for $0.99.
 Like Remindfulness, it lets you add your own mindfulness quotes and you can choose how often the app notifies you.